Shane Davis, Cody Caldwell and Jeff Jendryk preview tomorrow night's semifinal against Anteaters

 Photos from Loyola's national semifinal vs UC Irvine

 A former Loyola University Chicago volleyball standout, Shane Davis enters his 13th season as the head coach of the Loyola men's volleyball program.
-A four-time Midwestern Intercollegiate Volleyball Association (MIVA) Coach of the Year, Davis has enjoyed much success, compiling a career record of 237-86 and leading Loyola to its first-ever NCAA Championship in 2014.
+A four-time Midwestern Intercollegiate Volleyball Association (MIVA) Coach of the Year, Davis has enjoyed much success, compiling a career record of 265-88 and leading Loyola to back-to-back NCAA titles in 2014 and 2015.

-Since his arrival in 2004, Davis has coached nine All-Americans (Scott Greene, James Grunst, Chris Kozlarek, Krystian Krzyzak, Kris Berzins, Mike Bunting, Joseph Smalzer, Thomas Jaeschke, Nicholas Olson, Cody Caldwell, Peter Hutz and Jeff Jendryk), including both the 2015 AVCA National Player of the Year (Jaeschke) and 2015 AVCA Newcomer of the Year (Jendryk).
-Davis has also coached 43 All-MIVA selections, including four MIVA Players of the Year (Greene in 2005, Kozlarek in 2006, Smalzer in 2013 and Jaeschke in 2014).
+Since his arrival in 2004, Davis has coached 12 All-Americans (Scott Greene, James Grunst, Chris Kozlarek, Krystian Krzyzak, Kris Berzins, Mike Bunting, Joseph Smalzer, Thomas Jaeschke, Nicholas Olson, Cody Caldwell, Peter Hutz and Jeff Jendryk), including both the 2015 AVCA National Player of the Year (Jaeschke) and 2015 AVCA Newcomer of the Year (Jendryk).
+Davis has also coached 43 All-MIVA selections, including four MIVA Players of the Year (Greene in 2005, Kozlarek in 2006, Smalzer in 2013 and Jaeschke in both 2014 and 2015).

 Davis's tenth season at the helm in Rogers Park proved to be his most successful to date as the team posted a mark of 22-10 en route to sharing the MIVA regular season crown.
 The Ramblers defeated Lewis, 3-2, in the championship game to earn their first-ever NCAA Final Four birth.
 Loyola battled valiantly before bowing out to eventual National Champion UC-Irvine.
 Smalzer was recognized as the MIVA Player of the Year, the first Rambler since 2006 to receive the honor, while Thomas Jaeschke was named MIVA Freshman of the Year.
 As has been the theme during Davis's tenure, the Ramblers excelled off the court as fifteen players received MIVA Academic All-Conference accolades.